luffy050596/fabrica-util/README.md

 1. Create a new package or add to an existing one based on functionality
 2. Implement the utility functions with proper error handling
-3. Write comprehensive unit tests
+3. Write comprehensive unit tests with edge cases covered
-4. Document usage with examples
+4. Document usage with clear examples
+5. Ensure thread safety where applicable
-5. Run tests: `make test`
+6. Run tests: `make test`
-6. Update documentation if needed
+7. Update documentation if needed

 ### Contribution Guidelines

 1. Fork this repository
-2. Create a feature branch
+2. Create a feature branch from `main`
-3. Submit changes with comprehensive tests
+3. Implement changes with comprehensive tests
-4. Ensure all tests pass
+4. Ensure all tests pass and linting is clean
+5. Update documentation for any API changes
-5. Submit a Pull Request
+6. Submit a Pull Request with clear description

+## Performance Considerations

+- **Memory Pools**: Use `multipool` for high-frequency object allocation
+- **Cryptography**: AES-GCM operations are optimized for throughput
+- **ID Generation**: HashID encoding is cached for repeated operations
+- **Time Operations**: Timezone loading is cached and reused
+- **Synchronization**: All sync primitives are designed for low contention

 ## License